-Natural disasters (like the 2011 flooding in Thailand), epidemics, acts of terrorism and other political and economic developments could harm our business, financial condition, and operating results.
+Natural disasters (like the 2011 flooding in Thailand), epidemics, acts of terrorism and other political and economic developments could harm our business, financial condition and operating results.

 Natural disasters, such as the 2011 flooding in Thailand, where most of our manufacturing operations are located, could severely disrupt our manufacturing operations and increase our supply chain costs.
 These events, over which we have little or no control, could cause a decrease in demand for our services, make it difficult or impossible for us to manufacture and deliver products or for our suppliers to deliver components allowing us to manufacture those products, require large expenditures to repair or replace our facilities, or create delays and inefficiencies in our supply chain.
 For example, the 2011 flooding in Thailand forced us to temporarily shut down all of our manufacturing facilities in Thailand and cease production permanently at our Chokchai facility, which adversely affected our ability to meet our customers' demands during fiscal year 2012.

 In some countries in which we mainly operate, including the PRC, the U.S. and Thailand, outbreaks of infectious diseases such as COVID-19, H1N1 influenza virus, severe acute respiratory syndrome ("SARS") or bird flu could disrupt our manufacturing operations, reduce demand for our customers' products and increase our supply chain costs.
-For example, our facility in Fuzhou, China, which manufactures custom optics components, was not permitted to resume operations after the Chinese Lunar New Year holiday until February 10, 2020, due to the spread of COVID-19 in China, which negatively affected our revenues for the three months ended March 27, 2020.
-In addition, we and some of our suppliers and customers in China experienced labor shortages during the three months ended March 27, 2020, due to travel restrictions imposed by the Chinese government.
+For example, our facility in Fuzhou, the PRC, which manufactures custom optics components, was not permitted to resume operations after the Chinese Lunar New Year holiday until February 10, 2020, due to the spread of COVID-19 in the PRC, which negatively affected our revenues for the three months ended March 27, 2020.
+In addition, we and some of our suppliers and customers in the PRC experienced labor shortages during the three months ended March 27, 2020, due to travel restrictions imposed by the Chinese government.
+During the three months ended June 25, 2021, several countries where we have manufacturing facilities, including Thailand, the PRC, the U.S. and the U.K., experienced a surge in the number of COVID-19 cases.
+In Thailand, we have recently experienced an increase in the number of employees who have tested positive for COVID-19.
+We have responded by taking additional actions based on recommendations from local authorities.
+These actions include leave of absence for affected employees and their close contacts, stringent contact tracing, enhanced safe distancing measures, and arrangements for the vaccination of our employees in Thailand.
+Although we did not experience any significant disruptions in our operations or decrease in customer demand during the three months ended June 25, 2021, any worsening of the pandemic may result in more stringent measures being implemented by the local authorities, such as shutting down of our manufacturing facilities, which will have a significant negative impact on our operations.

 As COVID-19 has continued to spread throughout the world, authorities in other countries in which we have manufacturing facilities, including Thailand, the U.K. and the U.S., have implemented numerous measures to contain the virus, including travel bans and restrictions, quarantines, "shelter-in-place" orders, and business limitations and shutdowns.
 While we are unable to accurately predict the full impact that COVID-19 will have on our business, financial condition and operating results due to numerous uncertainties, including the duration and severity of the pandemic as well as related containment measures, our compliance with such measures has already impacted our day-to-day operations and could continue to disrupt our business, as well as that of our customers, suppliers and other counterparties, for an indefinite period of time.